'Ketamine Queen' accused of selling fatal dose to Matthew Perry agrees to plead guilty

 LOS ANGELES (AP) — A woman known as the “Ketamine Queen,” charged with selling Matthew Perry the drug that killed him, agreed to plead guilty Monday.

-Jasveen Sangha becomes the fifth and final defendant charged in the overdose death of the “Friends” star to strike a plea agreement with federal prosecutors.
-Having initially pleaded not guilty, her change of plea means she’ll avoid a trial that had been planned for August.
+She agreed in a signed statement filed in court to plead guilty to five federal criminal charges, including providing the ketamine that led to Perry’s death.

+In a brief statement, Sangha's lawyer Mark Geragos said only, “She's taking responsibility for her actions.”

-Prosecutors had cast Sangha as a prolific drug dealer who was known to her customers as the “Ketamine Queen,” using the term often in press releases and court documents and even including it in the official name of the case.
+Prosecutors had cast Sangha, a 42-year-old citizen of the U.S. and the U.K., as a prolific drug dealer who was known to her customers as the “Ketamine Queen,” using the term often in press releases and court documents.

-A federal indictment charged Sangha with one count of conspiracy to distribute ketamine, one count of maintaining a drug-involved premises, one count of possession with intent to distribute methamphetamine, one count of possession with intent to distribute ketamine and five counts of distribution of ketamine.
+The final plea deal came a year after federal prosecutors announced that five people had been charged in Perry's Oct.
+28, 2023 death after a sweeping investigation.

+Sangha admitted in the agreement to selling four vials of ketamine to another man, Cody McLaury, hours before he died from an overdose in 2019.
+McLaury had no relationship to Perry.

 Sangha will officially change her plea to guilty at an upcoming hearing, where sentencing will be scheduled, prosecutors said.
 She could get up to 45 years in prison.
-An email sent to Sangha’s lawyers seeking comment was not immediately answered.
+The judge is not bound to follow any terms of the plea agreement, but prosecutors said in the document that they will ask for less than the maximum.

-She and Dr. Salvador Plasencia, who signed his own plea deal June 16, had been the primary targets of the investigation.
-Three other defendants — Dr. Mark Chavez, Kenneth Iwamasa and Erik Fleming — agreed to plead guilty last year in exchange for their cooperation, which included statements implicating Sangha and Plasencia.
+She and Dr. Salvador Plasencia, who pleaded guilty last month, had been the primary targets of the investigation.
+Three other defendants — Dr. Mark Chavez, Kenneth Iwamasa and Erik Fleming — pleaded guilty in exchange for their cooperation, which included statements implicating Sangha and Plasencia.

-Perry was found dead in his Los Angeles home by Iwamasa, his assistant, on Oct.
-28, 2023.
+Perry was found dead in his Los Angeles home by Iwamasa, his assistant.
 The medical examiner ruled that ketamine, typically used as a surgical anesthetic, was the primary cause of death.

+Sangha presented a posh lifestyle on Instagram, with photos of herself with the rich and famous in cities around the globe.
+Prosecutors said she privately presented herself as a dealer who sold to the same kind of high-class customers.

-The actor had been using the drug through his regular doctor as a legal, but off-label, treatment for depression, which has become increasingly common.
+Perry had been using ketamine through his regular doctor as a legal, but off-label, treatment for depression, which has become increasingly common.
 Perry, 54, sought more ketamine than his doctor would give him.
 He began getting it from Plasencia about a month before his death, then started getting still more from Sangha about two weeks before his death, prosecutors said.

 Perry and Iwamasa found Sangha through Perry’s friend Fleming.
 In their plea agreements, both men described the subsequent deals in detail.